FaultyTwo/TC74-arduino-lib/README.md

 # TC74
-An Arduino Library for TC74, Temperature Sensor.
+Arduino Library for TC74, Temperature Sensor.

 For more technical details, please refer to the [datasheet.](https://ww1.microchip.com/downloads/en/DeviceDoc/21462D.pdf)

 # TC74 Overview
 TC74 is a thermal sensor with temperature resolution of 1 Celsius and I2C interface.

 TC74 is internally programmed to have a default address (A5).
-But seven other addresses are available via custom orders.<br>
+But seven other addresses are available too, although the custom orders are required.
-For hobby usage.
-If you desoldered TC74 off from some kind of circuit boards, **check its address before the usage.**

 ### TC74 I2C Addresses:
 - A0: 0X48 (1001 000X)